 How to Make Paleo Zucchini Bread

-Whisk the dry ingredients into the wet ingredients, starting with the salt, spices, and baking soda, and then the almond flour.
+- Whisk the dry ingredients into the wet ingredients one at a time, starting with the salt, spices, and baking soda, and then the almond flour.

 Now for the mix-ins!
 Add the drained zucchini plus the nuts and chips (if using) and gently fold them into the batter.
 See below for my list of suggestions for other mix-ins and substitutions.

-Scrape the batter into an 8″ bread pan that’s been greased with a little bit of coconut oil.
-You can also line it with parchment paper, but I find that fussy and this recipe has enough fat to not stick too badly.
+- Scrape the batter into an 8″ bread pan that’s been greased with a little bit of coconut oil.
+You can also line it with parchment paper.

-(Not pictured).
-I sprinkled the top with about a tablespoon each of reserved nuts and chocolate chips.
+- (Not pictured).
+Sprinkle the top with about a tablespoon each of reserved nuts and chocolate chips.
 It gives the finished bread a picture perfect finish and a little bit of extra texture.

-Bake for just under an hour.
+- Bake in a 350°F oven for just under an hour.
 The finished bread will be deep golden brown, and will spring back slightly when pressed.
 You can also use the toothpick method to check for doneness.

 Zucchini Bread Mix-Ins and Substitutions